The Mayor of Boston

 Who is the mayor and what does the role involve?
 How can I invite the mayor to a function?

-Councillor Paul Kenny was appointed Mayor of Boston on Thursday 23 May 2012.
-Councillor Kenny is Boston's 479th Mayor.
+Councillor Alison Austin was appointed Mayor of Boston on Monday 12 May 2014.

 The Mayor is always pleased to be invited to attend and give support to local events and accepts as many invitations as the diary will allow.
 If you wish to invite the Mayor to attend an event, it is essential that each invitation is put in writing giving at least four weeks notice if possible.
 The invitation needs to include the following:-